minhokg/FlexPwr_Minho/README.md

 ```

-* Below is the video for simulating the API.
+* Below is the video simulating the API.
 Start running the Flask app through a virtual environment.
 You can see the JSON file of strategy 1 PnL information.